gardener/documentation/hugo/content/050-tutorials/content/howto/gardener_gcp/_index.md

 ---

 ## Introduction
-Creating an Kubernetes cluster in the GCP Account is easy and the Gardener UI shall be self-expantory.
+Creating a Kubernetes cluster in the GCP Account is easy and the Gardener UI should be self-explanatory.
-For your convenience you will find screenshots on how to create a cluster here.

 # Gardener
-## Create new Project in Gardener
+## Create a new Project in Gardener

 [Create new Project](https://dashboard.garden.canary.k8s.ondemand.com/login)

 <img src="new_gardener_project.jpg">

-## Check which roles are required by the gardener
+## Check which roles are required by the Gardener
 <img src="gardenergcpsecret1.jpg">

 <img src="gardenergcpsecret2.jpg">